themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 <blockquote>

 Often called a 'disease of theories,' the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic, and menstrual characteristics exist.
-No single researcher has found 'the' answer.
-The chronic, inflammatory reaction, infertility and pain associated with endometriosis may also correspond to a variety of comorbid conditions ranging from autoimmune disease to food and environmental allergies and intolerances.  <cite>
+No single researcher has found 'the' answer. <cite>

 <a href="https://www.endocenter.org/do-you-have-endo/" target="_blank" rel="noopener noreferrer">- Endometriosis Research Center</a>  </cite>